-Pre/Corequisite: P (RQ) PHIL-140 or PHIL-150 Offered by special arrangement.
+Independent Study 3 Credit Hours Pre/Corequisite: P (RQ) PHIL-140 or PHIL-150 Offered by special arrangement.

-Studies in Ancient Philosophy

-This course is an extended and intensive study of a topic, figure, or text in ancient philosophy.
+Studies in Ancient Philosophy 3 Credit Hours Pre/Corequisite: P (RQ) PHIL-140 or PHIL-150 This course is an extended and intensive study of a topic, figure, or text in ancient philosophy.